-The PPU 300 Paralleling and Protection Unit is a highly configurable controller designed for marine use.
-The controller contains the functions required to protect and control a generator or inverter and its breaker (specifically, a diesel generator, an inverter with power source, a shaft generator, a shore connection, or a bus tie breaker).
-You can connect up to 32 controllers to create one system, with load sharing sections.
+The PPM 300 Protection and Power Management controller is a highly configurable controller designed for marine use.
+It includes a wide range of control, protection and supervision functions.
+Applications range from simple genset control and protection, to fully integrated and engineered power management solutions, developed for fuel-efficient operation.
+Each controller contains all the functions that are needed to protect and control a diesel generator, an inverter with power source, an emergency diesel generator, a shaft generator, a shore connection, or a bus tie breaker.
+You can connect up to 32 controllers to create one integrated system solution for standard applications.